-Beginning in January 2018, the Farming in the Floodplain Project is run out of WSU-Puyallup.
-We are gearing up for the next two years of work.
-Plans include exploring the feasibility of separating agricultural drainage from the Clear Creek system to improve flow, while allowing for habitat restoration in some key areas.
-We’ll be working with a technical consulting firm on this research, and along the way working on several shorter-term projects to improve agricultural drainage.
-We are also working more broadly within the Puyallup Watershed to collaborate with the many partners and organizations that deal with agricultural drainage to find solutions for the policy barriers and physical constraints that currently effect farmers and growers.
+Beginning in January 2018, the Farming in the Floodplain Project is run out of WSU-Puyallup, and the Center for Sustaining Agriculture and Natural Resources.
+(More information here. ) We have worked with partners and the Pierce County Agricultural Advisory Committee to elevate the importance of agricultural drainage for agricultural viability.
+We continue to explore the feasibility of separating agricultural drainage from the Clear Creek system to improve flow, while allowing for habitat restoration in some key areas, and are planning a Clear Creek Agricultural Resilience Action Plan (FAQ).
+We work broadly within the Puyallup Watershed to collaborate with the many partners and organizations that deal with agricultural drainage to find solutions for the policy barriers and physical constraints that currently effect farmers and growers.

 Who is working on the FFP?

 The Farming in the Floodplain Project Farm Committee is a working group of Floodplains for the Future, a partnership of public, non-profit, and private stakeholders working to balance farm, fish, and flood control values in the Puyallup, White, and Carbon Rivers.